arduent/HTTP-Message-Signer/README.md

 Using the 'sf' parameter on a component will treat a signature component as a Structured Field when normalising the string.

-However, parsing Structured Fields by adding the 'sf' parameter is likely to fail unless you know what `type` it is.
+However, parsing arbitrary Structured Fields by adding the 'sf' parameter is likely to fail unless you know what `type` it is.
 A built-in table contains the type definition for a number of known stuctured header types.
 This list is probably incomplete.
 A method `addStructuredFieldTypes()` is available to add the type information so it can be successfully parsed.
 This takes an array with key of the lowercase header name and a value; which is one of 'list', 'innerlist', 'parameters, 'dictionary', 'item'.
 If the header name is in the list and the 'sf' modifier is used, the header will be parsed as the Structured Field type indicated.

 If a Structured Field is declared as type 'dictionary'; it is suitable for use with the RFC9421 `key` parameter.
 Using this parameter will fail if the Structured Field type is unknown or has not been registered.